lechium/Breezy/README.md

 ## How this works

-Most of this functionality is used without tweak or modification on the UI end of things (to get AIrDrop advertising).
-However, when it comes to accepting the file and processing it, sharingd throws and exception and dies resulting in a failure to even receive the files to acheive any further processing.
+The core functionality of Breezy is mostly achieved through stock features in Sharing.framework (including the sharing UI and toggling  AirDrop sharing state)

+With vanilla / stock implementation sharingd will throw an exception when AirDropped files are received, halting the process in its tracks.

 The file linked below is where the exception is thrown in sharingd, a partial reconstruction of the method that throws the exception.

 [SDAirDropTransferManager.m](../master/Research/sharingd%20daemon/SDAirDropTransferManager.m)